A young Black woman in a wheelchair and a young Black man on a bench, both staring at the camera looking serious.

 Getting help and support for PTSD

-If you've been through something traumatic and you're struggling with PTSD symptoms, talk to someone you like and trust, like a teacher, relative, counsellor or friend.
+If you've been through something traumatic and are struggling with PTSD symptoms, talk to someone you trust, like a teacher, family member, counsellor or friend.

 You should also see your GP.
-They may offer to refer you to Child and Adolescent Mental Health Services (CAMHS), an expert or a psychiatrist who can help you.
+They might refer you to Child and Adolescent Mental Health Services (CAMHS), a specialist, or a psychiatrist who can help you.

 Reaching out for help